Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$: Abstract

 \section{Abstract}

-\CRA\ has recently been reported to host a unique quadrupole-density-wave (QDW) state at temperatures below ${T_{\mathrm{0}}\approx0.4\,\mathrm{K}}$ and a multi-phase heavy-fermion superconductivity with ${T_{\mathrm{c}}=0.26\,\mathrm{K}}$.
-The two superconducting (SC) phases, SC1 and SC2, observed for a magnetic field $H$ parallel to the $c$ axis of the tetragonal unit cell, have been interpreted as even- and odd-parity SC states, separated by a first order phase boundary at ${\mu_{0}H^{*}=4\,\mathrm{T}}$.
-Such parity switching is possible due to a strong Rashba spin-orbit coupling at the Ce sites located in locally non-centrosymmetric environments of the globally centrosymmetric lattice.
-Existing reports suggest a possibility of the QDW transition line joining the SC1-SC2 phase boundary at a multicritical point and propose an alternative interpretation of the transition at $H^{*}$: It separates a mixed SC+QDW (SC1) and a pure SC (SC2) states.
-Here, we present a detailed study of higher quality single crystals of \CRA, showing much sharper signatures of the phase transitions at ${T_{\mathrm{c}}=0.31\,\mathrm{K}}$ and ${T_{\mathrm{0}}=0.48\,\mathrm{K}}$.
-We refine the $T$-$H$ phase diagram of \CRA\ and demonstrate that $T_{0}(H)$ and $T_{\textrm{c}}(H)$ lines meet at ${\mu_{0}H\approx6\,\mathrm{T}}$, well above $H^{*}$, implying no influence of the QDW on the SC phase switching.
-We do not detect the QDW transition within the SC2 state.
-A basic analysis with the Ginzburg-Landau theory suggests that we have a weak competing interaction between the two order parameters.
+\CRA\ is a multi-phase superconductor with \Tc\ = 0.26\,K. The two superconducting (SC) phases, SC1 and SC2, observed for a magnetic field $H$ parallel to the $c$ axis of the tetragonal unit cell, have been interpreted as even- and odd-parity SC states, separated by a phase boundary at \muo$H^{*}=4$\,T. Such parity switching is possible due to a strong Rashba spin-orbit coupling at the Ce sites located in locally non-centrosymmetric environments of the globally centrosymmetric lattice.
+Existence of another ordered state (Phase I) below a temperature \To\ $\approx$ 0.4\,K suggests an alternative interpretation of the $H^{*}$ transition: It separates a mixed SC+I (SC1) and a pure SC (SC2) state.
+Here, we present a detailed study of higher quality single crystals of \CRA, showing much sharper signatures at \Tc\ = 0.31\,K and \To\, = 0.48\,K. We refine the $T$-$H$ phase diagram of \CRA\ and demonstrate that $T_{0}(H)$ and $T_{\textrm{c}}(H)$ lines meet at \muo$H\approx6$\,T, well above $H^{*}$, implying no influence of Phase I on the SC phase switching.
+A basic analysis with the Ginzburg-Landau theory indicates a weak competition between the two orders.